JunnnnSpammm/CIT6114-Database-Fundamentals/Assignment/Report.md

 ## 5. Data Manipulation with SQL:
 ### i.
 At least one aggregate function (count, max, min, avg, sum)
 #### Purpose
 Analyses overall business volume and typical customer spending patterns at different order stages (Order_Status).
-By grouping the transactions, it uses five aggregate functions (COUNT, SUM, A VG, MIN, MAX) to track active cash flow, evaluate the average cost of an order, and pinpoint the cheapest and most expensive purchases made on the platform.
+By grouping the transactions, it uses five aggregate functions (COUNT, SUM, AVG, MIN, MAX) to track active cash flow, evaluate the average cost of an order, and pinpoint the cheapest and most expensive purchases made on the platform.

 #### SQL Code
 ```sql